Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 11 Januari 2025 10.28.57 UTC
+- WIB: Sabtu, 11 Januari 2025 11.27.50 UTC
-- WITA: Sabtu, 11 Januari 2025 11.28.57 UTC
+- WITA: Sabtu, 11 Januari 2025 12.27.50 UTC
-- WIT: Sabtu, 11 Januari 2025 12.28.57 UTC
+- WIT: Sabtu, 11 Januari 2025 13.27.50 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: technology
+Kategori: success